VERU IS ENROLLING PATIENTS

 To Evaluate the Safety and Tolerability of VERU-111 in Men with Advanced Metastatic Castration Resistant Prostate Cancer

-In 2017, there will be approximately 161,360 new cases of prostate cancer and about 25% will die from the disease according to the American Cancer Society.
+In 2019, there will be 174,650 new cases of prostate cancer and about 31,620 men will die from the disease making prostate cancer the second leading cause of cancer deaths according to the American Cancer Society.
 In the U.S., 5% of men with prostate cancer will have metastatic cancer and up to 30% of men with high-risk, localized prostate cancer will develop metastatic cancer following initial therapy.
 The median survival of patients with metastatic prostate cancer ranges from 3.2-4.5 years.
 For these men, 1st line therapy is androgen deprivation therapy, or medical castration.
 Although most will initially respond, nearly all these patients will progress to metastatic castration resistant prostate and have a poor prognosis with an average survival of 1.5 years.
-New 2nd line hormonal agents, like XTANDI (enzalutamide) and ZYTIGA (abiraterone/prednisone) have resulted in an additional four to five months of average survival, but again, nearly all men on these agents will develop progressive metastatic prostate cancer.
+New 2nd line hormonal agents, like XTANDI (enzalutamide) and ZYTIGA (abiraterone/prednisone) have resulted in an additional four to five months of average survival, but again, nearly all men on these agents will become resistant to these agents and develop progressive metastatic prostate cancer.